 - Decisions on appeals shall be reached on the basis of a simple majority vote of those members present and eligible to vote on the particular appeal.
 The Chair will vote only in the event of a tie;

-- The Chair shall send to the Appellant and the Director, Office of Student Development and Services, the written decision of the Committee within five calendar days;
+- The Chair shall send to the Appellant and the Assistant Vice-President, Students, the written decision of the Committee within five calendar days;

 - The decision shall provide written reasons which set out fully and clearly the grounds for the decision;

 - The decision shall be signed by the Chair and all Committee members who participated in the decision;